Events

 Production orders are the starting points for:

 You can create production orders on an order-by-order basis manually on the Production Order page, or generate them from the Sales Order Planning or Order Planning pages.
-You can also create multiple orders are created from the Planning Worksheet page.
+You can also create multiple orders from the Planning Worksheet page.

 You create production orders using information from:

-For more information, see Track Relations Between Demand and Supply.
+To learn more, go to Track Relations Between Demand and Supply.

 A planned production order is unique because of the following characteristics: